Late disbursements — where is my financial aid?By : Kim Murphy | April 16, 2018

-There are times when federal financial aid is not disbursed until after the payment period for which the funds were intended has ended.
-In these cases, federal financial aid earned prior to completing the payment period may be disbursed through a late disbursement.
+There are times when federal financial aid is not disbursed until after the academic year/loan period (AY/LP) for which the funds were intended has ended.
+In these cases, federal financial aid earned prior to completing an AY/LP may be disbursed through a late disbursement.
 This article explains when you may be eligible to receive a late disbursement and the process for disbursing those funds.

-- A Direct Loan was originated for you.
+- For Direct Loan awards, a Direct Loan was originated for you; and

-- A Federal Perkins Loan or a Federal Supplemental Educational Opportunity Grant (FSEOG) was awarded to you.
+- For Federal Supplemental Educational Opportunity Grant (FSEOG) awards, the grant was awarded to you.

 Late disbursements are prohibited if: